 How to get a Strong Core | Top 6 Core Workouts to Get Fit

-Have you ever tried to build a strong core and realised how boring some of the methods can be, whether its the ab wheel, endless sit up's or crunches its hard to stay motivated when it comes building a core and toned abs.
+Have you ever tried to build a strong core and realised how boring some of the methods can be, whether its the ab wheel, endless sit up's or crunches its hard to stay motivated when it comes building core muscles and toned abs.

 Its also important to see the benefits of a strong core, its not all about having a six patch or washboard stomach.